mikhail-w/pokedex/README.md

 ### 🧩 Team Builder

-- Whenever you generate a new Pokemon a random team is created for you base on the Pokemon type.
+- Whenever you generate a new Pokemon a random team is created for you based on the Pokemon type.

 ### 🎲 PokeFlip Game